 Health is the biggest concern with wet carpets.
 A wet or damp carpet is bound to contain mold and other respiratory contaminants which can cause breathing difficulty for anyone in the building, especially young children.
 Carpets that remain wet may deteriorate faster.

 Large-damage restorations are generally better left to professionals, but simple clean-water restoration can be successfully tackled by homeowners if the proper steps are taken.

 Water-removal equipment, such as wet/dry vacuums, carpet extractors, sump pumps, and flood pumps may be needed to remove water from flooded areas.
 Once the water is removed, the carpet must be dried using air blowers and dehumidifiers.
 Finally, the carpet must be cleaned using a carpet cleaner such as a hot water extraction machine.
 Various chemicals such as spot and stain removers, deodorizers, defoamers, and shampoos should be used.

-How to use it
+How to Use It

 Apply a biocide to stop the growth of mold and mildew.
-An EPA-approved solution not only cleans the carpet also sanitizes it, killing microorganisms that cause mold and mildew.
+An EPA-approved solution not only cleans the carpet but also sanitizes it, killing microorganisms that cause mold and mildew.

-This is done by disengaging the carpet with the assistance of a knee kicker and carpet awl.
-Disengage the carpet around the perimeter and roll the carpet back and remove the pad.
+Once the water is removed, the carpet and pad must be dried.
+This can be accomplished either with the carpet and pad in place, or by floating the carpet.
+The best method is to remove all the padding in the affected area by disengaging the carpet with the assistance of a knee kicker and carpet awl.
+Disengage the carpet around the perimeter, roll the carpet back, and remove the pad.